 Seeds of S. lycopersicum cv.
 M82 (LA3475), Sweet-100 (S100), and Micro-tom (MT) were from our own stocks.
 Seeds were directly sown and germinated in soil in 96-cell plastic flats.
-Plants were grown under long-day conditions (16-h light, 8-h dark) in a greenhouse under natural light supplemented with artificial light from high-pressure sodium bulbs (~250 μmol m-2 s-1) at 25°C and 50-60% relative humidity.
-Seedlings were transplanted to soil to 3.51 (S100 and MT) or 101 (M82) pots 3-4 weeks after sowing.
+Plants were grown under long-day conditions (16-h light, 8-h dark) in a greenhouse under natural light supplemented with artificial light from high-pressure sodium bulbs (~250 $\mu$ mol m-2 s-1) at 25°C and 50-60% relative humidity.
+Seedlings were transplanted to soil to 3.5 L (S100 and MT) or 10 L (M82) pots 3-4 weeks after sowing.
 Analyses of fruit ripening, flower number, seed number, fruit weight, fruit sugar content (Brix), and inflorescence branching were conducted on mature plants grown in pots.
 Sugar content (Brix) of fruit juice was quantified using a digital refractometer (Hanna Instruments HI96811).
 Fruit ripening was quantified by labeling individual flowers at anthesis and counting the days to breaker fruit stage and red fruit stage.
+The number of replicates is indicated in figures or legends.
+The source data is included in an Additional file 5.

-RagTag Overview
+RagTag overview

-RagTag supersedes RaGOO as a homology-based genome assembly correction (RagTag "correct") and scaffolding (RagTag "scaffold") tool [15].
+RagTag supersedes RaGOO as a homology-based genome assembly correction (RagTag "correct") and scaffolding (RagTag "scaffold") tool [17].
 RagTag implements several general improvements and conveniences for these features but follows the same algorithmic approach as previously reported.
 RagTag also provides two new tools called "patch" and "merge" for genome assembly improvement.
 RagTag "patch" uses one genome assembly to "patch" (join contigs and/or fill gaps) sequences in another assembly.
 RagTag "merge" reconciles two or more distinct scaffolding solutions for the same assembly.
 Finally, RagTag offers a variety of command-line utilities for calculating assembly statistics, validating AGP files, and manipulating genome assembly file formats.
-RagTag is open source (distributed under the MIT license) and is available on GitHub: https://github.com/malonge/RagTag
+RagTag is open source (distributed under the MIT license) and is available on GitHub: https://github.com/malonge/RagTag.